-Combined, the fund balance of our debt service funds increased \$0.8 million.
-Millage rates were increased in order to adjust the debt service funds fund balances.
+The combined fund balance of our debt service funds increased \$81.2 thousand.
+Millage rates were held steady.
 Millage rates are determined annually to ensure that the School District accumulates sufficient resources to pay annual bond issue-related debt service.
-Debt service fund balances are reserved since they can only be used to pay debt service obligations.
+Debt service funds fund balances are reserved since they can only be used to pay debt service obligations.

-The 2018 Capital Projects Fund and 2018 Technology Bond fund balance increased a combined \$52.4 million.
-Fund balance increased, as the School District issued \$47,950,000 in new voter-approved bonds during the current year.
-These bonds were issued at a premium, which contributed to the increase in fund balance.
+The 2018 Capital Projects Fund and 2018 Technology Bond Fund fund balances decreased a combined \$9.7 million.
+Fund balance decreased, as the School District began spending on projects related to bonds issued during 2018.

 The 2015 Capital Projects Fund and 2016 Capital Projects Fund were established to account for proceeds from bonds to fund capital projects.
-Combined, the fund balance of these funds decreased slightly.
-The remaining combined fund balance of \$43,788 represents unspent bond proceeds.
+The combined fund balance of these funds decreased slightly.
+The remaining combined fund balance of \$43,169 represents unspent bond proceeds.

-The 2014 Sinking Fund fund balance is \$0.5 million.
-The fund balance at year end is related to unspent tax levy received during the 2018-2019 year.
+The 2014 Sinking Fund fund balance is \$0.7 million.
+The fund balance at year end is related to unspent tax levy received during the 2019-2020 year.

-The Building and Site Fund balance is \$1.1 million.
-The fund balance decreased, as the School District used funds to support facility improvements during the 2018-2019 year.
+The Building and Site Fund fund balance is \$0.9 million.
+The fund balance decreased, as the School District used funds to support facility improvements during the 2019-2020 year.